fd4s/fs2-kafka/docs/transactions.md

----
-id: transactions
-title: Transactions
+# Transactions
----

-Kafka transactions are supported through a [`TransactionalKafkaProducer`][transactionalkafkaproducer].
+Kafka transactions are supported through a [`TransactionalKafkaProducer`][@:api(fs2.kafka.TransactionalKafkaProducer)].
 In order to use transactions, the following steps should be taken.
 For details on [consumers](consumers.md) and [producers](producers.md), see the respective sections.

 - Create a `TransactionalProducerSettings` specifying the transactional ID.